beginning of content

 A low TSH result might mean that you:

-If your TSH test result isn’t normal, your doctor will often ask for your thyroxine (T4) and/or triiodothyronine (T3) levels to be tested.
+If your TSH test result isn't normal, your doctor may ask the lab to test your thyroxine (T4) and/or triiodothyronine (T3) levels.

-Discuss the results of your tests with your doctor to find out what they mean for you.
+Discuss your test results with your doctor to find out what they mean for you.

 Resources and support